jeromelebel/MongoHub-Mac/README.markdown

 - Adding a menu "Add Connection With URL…" [issue #108](https://github.com/jeromelebel/MongoHub-Mac/issues/108)
 - Making sure all menu items are disabled when they should not be used
 - Issue to get the document count in the aggregation result
+- Can copy documents with OS X 10.8 and 10.9 thanks to [Sergey Basmanov](https://github.com/sbasmanov)

 **Beta**